The Ingredients I NEVER Use in Baking

 “Natural” Peanut Butter

 When I say “natural,” I’m referring to peanut butter products that just contain roasted ground peanuts (and maybe salt).
 Basically any peanut butter that doesn’t contain added palm or hydrogenated oil.
+At the very least there needs to be some kind of added oil.

 These natural peanut butter products simply don’t work well in baking.
 The naturally occurring oil in the peanut separates from the mix and makes it difficult to use in a recipe.
 It also creates a more dry and crumbly texture in baking without that additional fat.